United Nations Sustainable Development Goals

 - Both University galleries, the Stanley & Audrey Burton Gallery and Treasures of the Brotherton Gallery are open to the public, with frequent events, seminars, drawing sessions and workshops.

-- Our Bike Hub achieved CityConnect’s Bike Friendly Business Gold Standard accreditation for its ongoing work to promote cycling to staff and students and the storage, maintenance, training and equipment it offers.
+- Our Bike Hub was previously awarded CityConnect’s Bike Friendly Business Gold Standard for its ongoing work to promote cycling to staff and students and the storage, maintenance, training and equipment it offers.
 The Bike Hub orders in bulk to reduce emissions associated with deliveries and prioritises plastic-free suppliers, and it’s also chemical free, having switched to plant-based Green Oil products in 2017.

 - The University grounds play host to an array of public green spaces for everyone to enjoy, providing much-needed access to nature in the city-centre.
 Our green spaces host a sustainable garden, a wheelchair accessible sensory garden, and hold the stories of Leeds’ residents throughout history.